iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > The app keeps stopping mid run.
 If it did not do this is would be brilliant.<br> :date: __2020-11-30 00:39:33__

-> The programme is great and the app worked brilliantly over the summer when I first used it.
-I'm not doing the programme again at a faster speed and I'm having problems with the app asking me to reset the trainer because I'm out of memory (not true) and resets the trainer every time I go out.
-Please can you review for bugs.
-Also this time there must have been an update as the podcast no longer stops the background audio when the trainer comes on.
-This is annoying as I miss patches from the audio.<br> :date: __2020-11-28 10:59:00__

 #### 1-star reviews